uoftcprg/pokerkit/docs/notation.rst

 Examples
 --------

-Over 10,000 example hand histories from sources ranging from Pluribus's gameplay, 2023 WSOP Event #43: $50,000 Poker Players Championship | Day 5, and other various historical hands are in the `PokerKit GitHub repository <https://github.com/uoftcprg/pokerkit>`__.
-They cover 11 poker variants.
-One of the historical hands, played by Dwan and Ivey is shown below:
+A large dataset of hand histories are available on `Zenodo <https://doi.org/10.5281/zenodo.10796886>`__.
+One of the hands, played by Dwan and Ivey, is shown below:

 .. code-block:: toml